Ali Peek: Coaching career

 In 2015, Peek reunited became the assistant coach for the Filsports Basketball Association (FBA) team the Laguna BUSA Warriors.
 There he reunited with Pop Cola teammate Nic Belasco who was the team's head coach.

 In 2017, Peek became an assistant coach for the NCAA team the Benilde Blazers, helping to train their big men.
 As of 2021, he no longer coaches the team.

 Player profile

 Peek, despite standing only at 6 ft 4, was a presence in the low post.
 His physique earned him the nickname "The Man Mountain".
 With his wide frame and moves around the paint, he overpowered taller opponents.
 He was also very efficient in scoring, as he could score inside the paint or from mid-range.
 He was also a very good rebounder on both offense and defense, as proved by him retiring in the top 10 in rebounding and top 5 in offensive rebounding.

-Peek was also a very good defensive player.
+Peek was also a good defensive player.
 He finished the 2007–08 season as second in the league in blocks per game.